What are Voting Shares?

 - They can issue a kind of internal corporate governing methodology through the practice of their voting rights.

-- They have a certain degree of freedom to dictate about how the company should be run and who all should be on the board of directors.
+- They have a certain degree of freedom to dictate how the company should be run and who all should be on the board of directors.

 - The number of shares one owns is equal to the number of votes, and thus their opinion becomes even stronger when they own a massive chunk of the shares.